nexssp/stack/README.md

 const mystack = require("@nexssp/stack").stack;

-mystack("my message", 2); //Where 2 is which one number to colorize.
+mystack("my message", 2, 3); //Where 2 is which one number to colorize.
 Default is 1.
+3 is cut line from the top, so it will cut 3 lines.
 ```